cbonoz/chaindraft/README1.md

 A blockchain-based fantasy draft game with challenge-able contest pages.

-Generate your dream lineup for offline contest or sportsbook using the app with lineups tracked on smart contracts.
-Keep your lineup as a shareable url and attestation proving you drafted a given roster and at what time.
+Generate your dream lineup for online contests using the app with lineups tracked on smart contracts.
+Keep your lineup as a shareable url with an at-submission attestation proving you drafted a given roster and at what time.
 Challenge other players in contests that are either free to play or with fee for entry.

-Initiate competitions with other draft makers.

 Chiliz for L1 deployment (public voting and trending players) Fhenix for L2 deployment (private voting and security) Morph for L2 deployment (settlement and speed)

+Try out the demo here: https://chaindraft.vercel.app/

+Demo video:

 ### Inspiration